 JANAI PURNIMA / RAKSHA BANDHAN / RAKHI

-What happens at Indra Jatra?
+What happens on Indra Jatra?

-This elephant is looking for his master Indra and runs along the streets creating mischief with the man running beside him, who leads the crowd with a little torch flame.
-Finally, after the dignitaries get their blessings, the living Goddesses enter the square in their special ropes and a drawn chariot.
-Handlers throw out sacred carnations to onlookers.
-The Chariot is pulled by men and goes through massive crowds.
+This elephant is looking for his master Indra and thus, it runs through the streets creating mischief.
+A man walking beside him, leads the crowd with a little torch flame.
+Finally, after the worshippers get their blessings, the living Goddesses enter the square in special ropes and a drawn chariot.
+Handlers hand out sacred carnations to the visitors.
+The Chariot is pulled by men and passes massive crowds.